Copyright 2019 © La Vuelta al Mundo Sin Prisas. Todos los derechos reservados.

 You have the free option and the paid option, which only costs $15 a year.
 Take a look at this link

 7Knots: I know it in March 2015 talking to some Spaniards at the hostel in Bangkok (Thailand).
 This is a website that puts people who have boats and need crew to get to sea in touch.
 A very simple interface, but if it works, it doesn’t matter.
-I opened my profile but so far no one has contacted me and I have it a little abandoned.
+I opened my own profile, but so far no one has contacted me and I have it a little abandoned.
 I haven’t seen any kind of fee to use it.
 From here you can access it and try it yourself.

 Hostel Jobs: Working in hostels traveling around the world.
-I’m not very familiar with it yet, but a priori it suggests something interesting that I’m sure I’ll use in the future as well.
+I’m not very familiar with it yet, but a priori suggests something interesting that I’m sure I’ll use in the future as well.
 It can be a way of financing portions of the trip.

 Indeed: A page I’ve seen all over the world.
 I found it in New Zealand, but I did searches in other countries and they appeared.
 The requirement is to have your work permit legalized in the country you are in.
 That is not always possible or profitable.
 It helps you to prepare your CV in case you don’t have it or it’s out of date.